kentkartmobile/react-native-closest-screen/README.md

 # Closest-Point

-Foobar is a Python library for dealing with word pluralization.
+This component is similar to [interactable](https://github.com/wix/react-native-interactable) but with different characteristics.

 ## Installation

-This component is similar to [interactable](https://github.com/wix/react-native-interactable) but with different characteristics.

 ```bash
 $ npm install react-native-gesture-responder --save